Tax FAQs and Additional Resources

 All F-1 and J-1 students and scholars (and their F-2 and J-2 dependents) are required to complete and submit at least one tax form.
 In addition, anyone who has earned income while in the US must file a tax return.
 Taxpayers are divided into three general categories for tax purposes, regardless of income: residents, nonresidents, and dual status aliens.

-If you have not earned income in a given year or you are filing from outside the US, your forms must be postmarked by June 15 of the following year.
-For example, if you did not earn income in 2020 or you are filing from outside the US, your forms must be postmarked by June 15, 2021.
+If you have not earned income in a given year, or you are filing from outside the US, your forms must be submitted online or postmarked by by June 15 of the following year.
+For example, if you did not earn income in 2021, or you are filing from outside the US, your forms must be submitted by Thursday, June 15, 2023.

 Must I File a Federal Tax Return and a State Tax Return?

 The federal government imposes income tax obligations on all individuals who earn income in the US.
 In addition, most state governments impose income tax obligations on individuals who reside and/or work in their states.
-Therefore, in most cases, individuals must submit a federal tax form to the US Internal Revenue Service plus a second tax form to the tax office of the state in which they reside.
+Therefore, in most cases, individuals must submit a federal tax form to the US Internal Revenue Service plus additional tax forms to the tax office of the state in which they reside and work.
 If you worked in a state other than the state in which you reside, you may be required to submit tax returns in both states.

 Must I complete the Form 8843?